 Can I change the table structure (data schema)?

 If you want to add a new column (field) or make other changes to your data tables, ask the AI chat to do it for you.
-The AI chat will handle updates to your data schema, you just need to describe what you want to change.For example, if you want to add a “Notes” column to one of your data tables, simply prompt the chat to add it.
-It’s best if you use Discuss mode in the chat to help the AI decide how to go about the change before implementing it.
+The AI chat handles updates to your data schema, you just need to describe what you want to change.For example, if you want to add a “Notes” column to one of your data tables, prompt the chat to add it.
+It is best if you use Discuss mode in the chat to help the AI decide how to go about the change before implementing it.

 Is there a limit to how many items I can pull with one data request?